ceopaludetto/ceopaludetto/README.md

 # Hi, I'm Carlos Eduardo aka Cadú(he/him) 🇧🇷

-I study CS at UFABC and currently I'm Senior Software Developer at marvin.
+I study CS at UFABC and currently I'm Senior Software Developer at Mercado de Recebíveis.
 I love Typescript, but pure Javascript does not bother me.
 Here you'll find some dropped code and some libraries that I built in the past.

 ##